Updated: Sep 3

 Tip: Consider buying one size down from the sizing noted on the package.
 In my personal experience, the size that corresponded to my child's actual measurements provided a head/neck opening so large he was able to slip his whole body through it.

 If you've given these tricks a good go 'round and your child is still climbing out of the crib, it may be necessary to transition to a toddler bed for safety reasons.
-Before doing so, put a plan in place for how you are going to respond if your child gets out of bed or room.
-And if you're not sure what to do, find a pediatric sleep consultant that can help you.
+Before doing so, put a plan in place for how you are going to respond if your child gets out of bed or his room.
+And if you're not sure what to do, click here to contact me and I can help you get started.